Logxn/PokemonGo-Bot/README.md

 # HELP NEEDED
-  - So there is a guy, which copys 1:1 my source and put it online.
+  - So there is a guy, which copys 1:1 my source and puts it online.
   - Help me to get his Site + copied Bot removed.
   - His site is: https://www.pokecrot.com/
   - Until that is done, i only publish builds.
 No Source.